 It’s crucial for parents, educators, and mental health advocates to address these issues by promoting healthy online behaviors and providing support for those struggling with mental health challenges exacerbated by social media influences.

 First-Hand experience: A close friend experienced severe distress after encountering triggering content related to self-harm on social media.
-This exposure significantly impacted their mental well-being and highlighted the urgent need for improved safety measures on digital platforms.
+This exposure significantly impacted their mental well-being and highlighted the urgent need for improved safety measures on digital platforms, particularly considering the impact of social media on children.

 The Unhealthy Use of Social Media